 Getting Crap Past the Radar: A rare example in this game; The second time you visit the Awoken Queen, after your mission to Venus, you and your Ghost are greeted with a line male Guardians will love;

-It lives.
-And it has its ball!
+It is alive.
+And still has its ball.

 Guide Dang It: Several things due to the game being recently launched and with Bungie keeping their mouth shut about future content, aside from their "Upcoming Events"-updates.